martinobrink/GroupMessage/README.md

 AuthToken=34as3f0425b2413fd9d08ca4cd142x25
 SenderNumber=+1987-654-3210

+Obviously these specific values do not work and should be replaced with your own values obtained from Twilio.

 For sending push notifications to Android devices using Google's GCM service, the Google account details must be placed in the missing GooglePushNotifications.txt file.
 This file should also be placed directly